 You can be certain that you’re talking to the right person at the right time.
 We automatically connect you to contacts at thousands of household names, ombudsmen and regulators to find a resolution.

-If you feel you have been sent an incorrect bill, you should check that the rate you are paying is the same as you agreed to.
+If you feel you have been sent an incorrect bill, you should check that the rate you are paying is the same as you agreed to or were previously made aware of.
+Check that your meter readings are correct on both your bill and your meter.
 Remember that when you signed up you may have signed up to a special rate for a fixed period; after this you will automatically be placed on a standard variable rate.

 - Energy companies should get back to you within two working days of receiving your complaint.